datacamp/courses-introduction-to-python/chapter1.md

 In the previous exercise, you worked with the integer Python data type, `int`.

 Next to numerical data types, there are other common data types:
-- `float`, or floating: supports fractional numbers e.g. 1.1
+- `float`, or floating: supports fractional numbers like 1.1
-- `str`, or string: represents text e.g. ‘hello’
+- `str`, or string: represents text like "Hello"
 - `bool`, or boolean: a type to represent `True` or `False` (the capitalization is important!)

 `@instructions`